Climb Denali! (20,310′)

 The classic route to climb Denali is the West Buttress.
 This iconic mountaineering route is a modestly technical but physically and mentally challenging endeavor.
 Many Denali climbers find this to be the most challenging climb they have done during their career in the mountains.
 Even Everest guides often feel that a West Buttress climb can be tougher than an ascent of Mount Everest.
 It’s a shorter endeavor, but the work required is greater.

 Experienced climbers seeking more technical routes on steeper and varied terrain might consider the West Rib, the Northwest Buttress or the aesthetic Cassin Ridge.
-Our Sourdough Expedition is extremely challenging and accesses the north side of Denali via dogsled in early April to climb the Muldrow Glacier route.
-We also climb the Muldrow route later in the season and descend the West Buttress for a “Reverse Traverse.”

 Why 3 guides with 6 climbers?
 Some guide services run larger trips with just 2 guides.

 We feel strongly that having 3 guides on a team is very important to the security and success of a West Buttress team.
 There have been two basic models that fit how the NPS allowed mountain guiding concessions to lead teams on the West Buttress.
-Historically, teams consisted of 9 climbers and 3 guides, and in recent years, some guide services have begun offering smaller teams of 6 climbers and 2 guides.
-The NPS does not allow concessionaires to leave clients unattended on the mountain, and we have seen many, many teams with only 2 guides lose a guide when a climber becomes ill or is otherwise unable to continue on the trip.
-This results in the team having to attempt the summit with a ratio of 1 guide to 4 or 5 climbers, something we don’t feel is ideal.
-Having 3 guides enables us to both attend to all of our climbers and adequately staff our summit teams.
+Historically, teams consisted of 9 climbers and 3 guides, and in recent years, some guide services offered smaller teams of 6 climbers and 2 guides.

 Share Button